oddeyesultima22/SIT725/README.md

 # SIT725_Workshops
-This repository contains all workshops from SIT725 - Applied Software Engineering
+This repository contains all tasks for SIT725 - Applied Software Engineering